Skip to main content

 For each currency balance, decide in advance when you hold, convert, or spend.
 Hold when you have near-term costs in that currency or no immediate home-currency need.
 Convert when you must fund home-currency obligations such as owner pay, tax set-asides, or local operating expenses.
 Spend directly when paying suppliers or contractors in that same currency to avoid round-trip conversion.

 This is about control, not market timing.
 Wise states you can hold 40+ currencies and funds are not auto-converted, which supports hold-versus-convert timing decisions.
 If you want a deeper policy, review forex risk before volume grows.
-If you compare providers, treat savings claims as Add current range after verification until you confirm them.
+If you compare providers, treat savings claims as unverified until you confirm current pricing and terms.

 Recordkeeping problems often start at handoffs.
 Treat proposal-to-reconciliation as one continuous chain, because errors usually appear when information is re-entered or passed between tools.